hyphanet/plugin-WebOfTrust/STYLE.md

 - Indentation of the Java part of the codebase is done with tabs.
   Configure your editor to use a tab width of 4 spaces to ensure the line length limit is obeyed.

-  Some places in the existing code may use spaces instead for legacy reasons.
+  Some few places in the existing code may use spaces instead for legacy reasons.
   These violations shall be fixed gradually once the affected code is modified for other reasons anyway, with 4 spaces = 1 tab.